ibwmahin/electric_portfolio/README.md

 ## 🚀 Deployment

 This portfolio is optimized for deployment on:

 - **Vercel**: Zero-config deployment with automatic previews
 - **Netlify**: Continuous deployment from Git
 - **GitHub Pages**: Static site hosting
 - **Any static hosting service**

-## 🤝 Contributing

-Feel free to contribute to this project by:
-1. Forking the repository
-2. Creating a feature branch
-3. Making your changes
-4. Submitting a pull request

-## 📄 License

-This project is open source and available under the [MIT License](LICENSE).

 ## 🙏 Acknowledgments